xorz57/Shell/README.md

 ## Areas for Improvement

 - **Pipeline Implementation**: The pipeline implementation could be optimized for better performance and reliability.
 There were some rare cases where the pipeline got stuck, unlike the behavior of the Bash shell.
 - **Function Modularity**: Some functions could be broken down into smaller, more modular components for better readability and maintainability.
 - **Debug Messages**: While debug messages were provided, they could be enhanced by redirecting them to a log file for better organization and analysis.

+## Code Review

+This shell implementation was reviewed on [Code Review](https://codereview.stackexchange.com/questions/191914/yet-another-shell-in-c).
+Check out the feedback and suggestions provided there.

 ## Usage